Visnalize/.com/src/win7simu/faq.md

 No. The launcher/home screen setting was enabled with version [2.10.0](./changelog.md#v2-10-0), however, due to instability, the simulator was then suffered from declined rating with users complaining that it harmed their devices, therefore, this setting is disabled from version [2.11.1](./changelog.md#v2-11-1) onwards.

+### The BIOS keeps showing up for me.
+How do I enter Windows?

+Just don't tap/click on the screen for the first 3 seconds and you will boot into Windows.

 ### Does this simulator work offline?

 Yes.
 However, certain features such as user accounts, some games and browsers will not work as they require internet connection to connect with the servers.